 MalCare, for example, is an automated security check plugin that can help you identify and handle anomalies in your themes.
 You can also change the core theme for several WordPress sites at once with ease.

 Your host is the problem

 To run your WordPress website, you’ll need a good web host.
 Dedicated hosting, managed hosting, cloud hosting, VPS hosting, shared hosting, and other options are open.
-When it comes to WordPress hosting services, there are a range of plans and options available at different price points and with various features.
+When it comes to WordPress hosting services, there is a range of plans and options available at different price points and with various features.
 If you choose the cheapest option to save money without considering its functionality, you will get what you pay for.
 A bad web host will affect the speed at which your site loads, as well as other factors including security and scalability.

 A web host that supports the HTTP2 protocol would make all the difference.